-With the Ireland’s growing obesity crisis, many people are turning to costly weight loss surgery, but how effective is it?
+Bariatric surgery is becoming increasingly popular as Ireland’s growing obesity crisis worsens.
+Many people are turning to costly weight loss surgery, but how effective is it?

 Gastric bands, gastric bypasses and gastric balloons – to name the most commonly performed procedures – appear to offer a solution to the problem of obesity by physically restricting the amount you can eat.
 Morbidly obese patients can expect to lose 50% of their weight in just two years.

 But bariatric surgery doesn’t come cheap – it costs the HSE around €10,000 for a gastric band procedure and aftercare.
 (What’s more, it rarely comes with counselling to address the psychological reasons why people overeat.)
 As a result, not everyone who wants – or believes they need – this type of surgery can get it for free.

 ‘For people who have tried all other methods of losing weight without success, and whose weight is now a risk to their life because of complications such as diabetes, there’s evidence that having bariatric surgery is a worthwhile intervention,’ says Dr Gill Jenkins, a GP in Bristol with a special interest in weight-management issues.
 ‘It will help you lose weight.
 But, in my view, it would be much better if the NHS offered people a VLCD and weight-loss counselling before offering surgery.’